stijnvanouplines/mailconfig/README.md

 * MobileConfig (MacOS/iOS)

 ## About
-This script ensures that the data about incoming / outgoing mailservers, authentication, connection security etc. are automatically entered in your mail client.
+This script ensures that the data about incoming/outgoing mailservers, authentication, connection security etc. are automatically entered in your mail client.
 AutoDiscover is supported by two frequently used mail clients: Outlook for Windows (AutoDiscover) and Thunderbird for Mac and Windows (AutoConfig).
 Apple Mail for macOS / iOS does not support AutoDiscover or AutoConfig, for that we have an alternative: MobileConfig!
 Navigate with your Apple device (Safari browser) to `mailconfig.mycompany.com/mobileconfig`, enter your email address and press the submit button.
 Your Apple device will recognize and open the file.
 You must give permission to install the profile.
 Then enter your password and you are ready to go!

 ## Installation
 Clone the repo: